niilante/FFCK/docs/FAQ/FAQ.md

 * ~~Temporary Containers~~ [Google Container](https://addons.mozilla.org/en-US/firefox/addon/google-contain-integrations) with [Integrations](https://addons.mozilla.org/en-US/firefox/addon/google-contain-integrations)
 * [First Party Isolation](https://addons.mozilla.org/en-US/firefox/addon/first-party-isolation/) (because I like to control it per-site basis)

 Keep in mind that I'm a _power user_ which means you might not need all the listed extensions.
-Blindly installing random extension just because someone told you that "they are the best" is always a bad idea.
+Blindly installing random extension just because someone told you to that "they are the best" is always a bad idea.

 ### Where does Firefox Multi-Account Containers Extension store its settings?